Vanals/CV/README.md

 Having  this  realisation  after  graduating  in  nursing,  I  ventured  to  UK  to  follow  my  new  passion.
 With  hard-work  and  immense research,I got accepted into Makers Academy to train as a developer.
 Now I work for MMT Digital at the Vodafone office, full time.
 Since September 2018 I’ve joined a wonderful team which had the aim to re build from scratch the checkout journey.
-I work in an agile environment and greenfield project.
-Daily communicating with other teams, scrum master, project owner, UX/UI, tester, and teammate.
-Plus, every two weeks we demo our progresses.

 Now looking for new challenges.
 Passionate of great user experiences.